The Theatre Design/Technology MFA Program

 About the Curriculum

 During the three-year program, skills are developed and refined under careful faculty guidance and instruction.
 It is expected that applicants specialize in one or perhaps two areas, although they receive training in all areas of design and technology as needed.
 While there is a basic core curriculum, classes and requirements are tailored to each student’s needs and abilities.
 The course of study varies in credits from 60 to 85, depending on individual qualifications.
 In some instances, the faculty may approve a two-year course of study for very advanced students.
+To earn the MFA, students must complete all requirements for the major and earn a minimum 3.0 (B) cumulative GPA at Purchase College.

 About Our Alumni